Geography Class 10 West Bengal Board India – Soils Of India True Or False Type:

 Question 4.
 Which soil is very much productive?

-Answer: Alluvial soils are very much productive
+Answer: Alluvial soils are very productive

 Geography Class 10 West Bengal Board